 Collect everything that belongs to your dog, like its rug, its favorite chew toy, the water bowl, etc. Take the crate and put it in a calm place outside along with all the stuff you have gathered.

 Let your dog see all your preparation.
 They are really smart and will understand that you are planning something.
-If they are already enjoying freedom they are going to get at night, they will be more glad to sleep outside.
+If they are already enjoying the freedom they are going to get at night, they will be happier to sleep outside.

 A Few Other Tips

 - If your dog is still not willing, try repeating these steps again.
 After repeated failures, do not force your dog to sleep outside.
 Either take your dog in or look for a family that can adopt it.

 - Ensure that your dog is inside some sort of boundary or fence; otherwise, it may get lost or get into a fight at night.

 - Leave more water than you normally do unless you want your dog knocking on the door because it's too thirsty.

 - Get up before the paper guy or other visitors come.
 I am sure you won't like your dog chasing them away.